w3f/General-Grants-Program/grants/speculative/polkaeos.md

   - Implement EOSIO P2P protocol for polkaeos.
   - Verify the EOSIO block header in polkaeos offchain.
   - Make a EOSIO Data Storage for polkaeos.
-  - After this Milestone, a node in polkaeos also a node in eosio.
+  - After this Milestone, a node in polkaeos also a node in eosio, the polkaeos can sync blocks and be a light node in EOSIO network to verify the block it got.
   - $9,500

 - M3 - 2 weeks: Implement EOSIO to Polkaeos State Mapping
   - Implement contacts to in EOSIO, which make a assert to state in EOSIO RAM.
   - Make handler in polkaeos for cross-chain actions.
   - Verify the EOSIO block Datas by chain implement in M1.
-  - After this Milestone, polkaeos can mapping state from EOSIO.
+  - After this Milestone, polkaeos can mapping state from EOSIO, that mean EOS can be transfer into polkaeos chain.
   - $3,500

 - M4 - 2 weeks: Implement Polkaeos to EOSIO State Mapping